yuvve/aeroponics/docs/parts/high-pressure-system.md

 ## General System Requirements
 - All (or most) parts in contact with water must use food-safe materials.
-- Maximum system pressure should be above 150 psi for a safety margin.
+- Maximum system pressure should be above 150 psi (10 bar) for a safety margin.